 The requirements of being a graduate assistant certainly differ by department, but the majority of the basic information graduate assistants need to be successful is the same, regardless of department or type of assistantship.
 The Teaching Assistant Orientation is designed to give all graduate assistants an overview of the requirements of being a GA; it is up to individual departments to communicate and train their graduate assistants on their own discipline-specific expectations.
 Please check with your department for discipline-specific training for graduate assistants.

 Usually, 170 to 200 graduate assistants attend the Teaching Assistant Orientation, and there is not a computing facility at NIU that seats that many users.
 Along with computer stations, hands-on technology workshops also require more time (2 to 3 hours per session) and more support staff to help participants during such workshops.

 If you are interested in getting more assistance with technology, our Center offers a number of hands-on technology workshops throughout the semester (the current schedule is available here).
 The Teaching Assistant Orientation sessions are about basic teaching principles and campus support services.

 Along with useful information presented at the sessions and opportunities to network with graduate assistants from other disciplines, registered participants will receive orientation materials, refreshments, and a certificate of participation.

-Certificates of participation are awarded to all graduate assistants who participate in the entire day of programming.
+Certificates of participation are awarded to all graduate assistants who participate in the entire day of programming and complete the evaluation.
 Attendance is expected and recorded at the afternoon breakout sessions.